aliciajpan/cake-game/README.md

 5. Create data collections in back-end _(Sept 15-16)_
     - List of cake layer/icing flavours
     - Generate array of cakes
-        - Each cake object should have these properties (example properties):
-        ```
-        {
-            id: 1,
-            score: 200,
-            layerCount: 3,
-            layers: ["chocolate", "vanilla", "chocolate"],
-            icing: "strawberry",
-            expired: false,
-            submitted: false
-        }
-        ```
     - List of player scores so far
-        - Sorted to show highest at front of the array
+        - Sorted to show highest at the top
         - Use dynamic timestamp

 6. Define HTTP verb + endpoint combinations in back-end _(Sept 17)_
-    - See `Endpoints` section
+    - See **Endpoints** section

 7. Make `axios` calls in appropriate places in front-end to get data from back-end _(Sept 18-19)_
-    - Clicking PLAY button on Menu Page triggers generation of array of cakes (**limit vs infinite play TBD**)
+    - Clicking PLAY button on Menu Page* triggers generation of array of cakes (decided to limit to 20 cakes in a game)
         - Brings player to `/play`/Main Page
     - Clicking SCOREBOARD button on Menu Page fetches scoreboard data to display
          - Brings player to `/score`/Scoreboard Page
-    - Clicking CHECKMARK in Menu Page player name input writes name to back-end
+    - Clicking PLAY button on Menu Page writes inputted Chef Name to localStorage
-        - If field is blank, use placeholder name
+        - If field is blank, use placeholder name ("Anonymous Chef")

 8. Create event listeners in front-end to respond to player actions (see #7 for event listeners that have to do with back-end data) _(Sept 19-21)_
     - On Menu Page
         - Clicking on **Tutorial tab** takes player to `/howtoplay`/Tutorial page
     - On Main Page
-        - Clicking **+Add Cake Layer** button adds cake layer
+        - Clicking **+ Add Cake Layer** button adds cake layer
-        - Clicking **+Add Icing** button adds icing to top
+        - Clicking **+ Add Icing** button adds icing to top
-        - Clicking a **_cake component_** brings up a menu to change its flavour
-        - Clicking **garbage can icon** scraps everything on the plate
+        - Clicking **trash icon** scraps everything on the plate
         - Clicking **checkmark icon** submits the cake to check against the cake orders currently on screen
             - If a match is found, add that's order's cake's `score` property to player's score
-            - If not match is found, feedback is given to user so they know the cale submission was wrong
+            - If not match is found, feedback is given to user (shaking of the plate) so they know the cake submission was wrong
         - Clicking on **Tutorial tab** takes player to `/howtoplay`/Tutorial page
     - On Scoreboard Page
         - Clicking on **home icon** brings user back to `/`/Menu page